teemulehtinen/llama-cli/README.md

 Constructs a standard interface to work with one or multiple Llama export directories.
 If no directory parameters are given the constructor seeks `./export` directory.
+Calculated distributions are cached in memory for multiple queries.
 * `*directories: str` (optional 0-N paramaters) Llama export directory paths
 * **Returns** an instance of `LlamaApi`